wilsoncg/bot/readme.md

 docker run wilsoncg/bf-cli luis
 ```

-Here you can see Rachael in the bot emulator:
+Here you can see Rachael in the bot framework emulator [v4](https://github.com/Microsoft/BotFramework-Emulator):

 ![Rachael running in the emulator](rachael-emulator.png)

 Useful links: